 Another criteria on which to evaluate vendors is how well they help you manage costs in two areas.
 First, does the vendor adhere to the pricing you’ve agreed to in the contract?
 And second, is the vendor providing you with new ideas on how to reduce the cost of the relationship going forward?

 Good vendors deliver a product or service for the price to which they’ve agreed; great vendors look for ways to help you reduce costs through things like alternative products, better use of technology or better inventory management.
 Your scorecard should evaluate both.

 Vendors who are difficult to work with cost you time and money, and frustrate your staff.
 You should evaluate your vendors on how efficient they make it for you to work with them, including their processes and systems.

-Many organizations require vendors to meet certain compliance requirements.
-Some are internal (i.e. offering ‘green’ products), while others are external (i.e. requirements from government and private funding organizations).
-Be sure to include these in your vendor scorecard and require that your vendors track and report on their compliance with these requirements.
+Many organizations rely on vendors to meet a variety of third-party compliance mandates and regulatory guidelines.
+These mandates are growing rapidly, and vendors are critical to ensuring compliance.
+Be sure to include these in your vendor scorecard, and require that your vendors track and report on their compliance with these requirements.